A study of self-identified “dog people ”and “cat people” provides fresh insights into their differences.

 Do you have a wide circle of friends?
 Are you generally pretty happy?
 Congrats, you’re an agreeable person!

-According to the survey, dog people are 13% more likely to be agreeable than a cat person.
+According to the survey, dog people are 13% more likely to be agreeable than cat people.
 Agreeable people display signs of kindness, altruism, sociability, and affection.

 Being an agreeable dog person comes with its downsides.
 Sometimes, in their attempts to be modest, share the blame, and lead quietly, they might come off as incompetent and less intelligent employees.